raingggg/coctohug/docs/wiki/wiki_en-bak.md

   3. Wait few minutes, and go to wallet tab to see whether the cold wallet address is updated or not
   4. Note 1: we recommend backup your wallet configurations before importing
   5. Note 2: Only working blockchain forks can import cold wallet.
 Please check whether there are stopped blockchain forks or not before doing this.
 Surely you can also import later again when they are re-started
-  6. Note 3: If there are any issues, you may need rerun all the folders by order: ccm restart all ccm restart ethgreen
+  6. Note 3: If there are any issues, you may need restart all blockchain forks: ccm restart all ccm restart ethgreen
   ```